louisenilsson/TNMK30/README.md

 # TNMK30 - Electronic publishing
+*A course during first year of Master of Science in Media Technology and Engineering.*
 Made by David Karlsson, Fanny Skotte, Louise Nilsson, Malin Rahm and Ulf Wickart at Linköping University

 ## PROJECT TASK